-I am a recent graduate of Denver Seminary, having completed an M.A. in New Testament Biblical Studies (2017) and am in the final stages of completing a second M.A. in Christian Apologetics and Ethics/Philosophy of Religion (December 2018).
+I am a recent graduate of Denver Seminary, having completed a double M.A. in New Testament Biblical Studies (2017) and Christian Apologetics and Ethics/Philosophy of Religion (December 2018).
 I did my undergraduate studies at Taylor University, earning a B.A. in History and graduating summa cum laude with honors.

 I am passionate about education, research, and teaching.
 My training and interests lie in the humanities, and as you will see from this website, I focus on eight disciplines in four broad categories: biblical and theological studies, philosophy and ethics (including apologetics), politics and economics, and history and culture.
 In our current cultural climate, these subject matters often spark intense debates, indicating underlying worldview differences.
 Since the rise and fall of entire civilizations are often determined by ideas and their consequences, I consider it of utmost importance to research and write on the defining ideas of our lifetime in order to discern truth from error so that we might together succeed in crafting and sustaining a peaceful, just, and flourishing society.